AustrianTradingMachine/xwrpr/README.md

 ## **Caution**
-Please consider that XTBpy is still in Alpha stage and needs mor development to run stable and reliant.
+Please consider that XTBpy is still in Alpha stage and needs more development to run stable and reliant.

 <br/>